Contact tracing

-In public health, contact tracing is the process of identifying persons who may have been exposed to an infected person ("contacts") and subsequent collection of further data to assess transmission.
+In public health, contact tracing is the process of identifying people who may have been exposed to an infected person ("contacts") and subsequent collection of further data to assess transmission.
 By tracing the contacts of infected individuals, testing them for infection, and isolating or treating the infected, this public health tool aims to reduce infections in the population.
 In addition to infection control, contact tracing serves as a means to identify high-risk and medically vulnerable populations who might be exposed to infection and facilitate appropriate medical care.
 In doing so, public health officials utilize contact tracing to conduct disease surveillance and prevent outbreaks.
 In cases of diseases of uncertain infectious potential, contact tracing is also sometimes performed to learn about disease characteristics, including infectiousness.
 Contact tracing is not always the most efficient method of addressing infectious disease.
 In areas of high disease prevalence, screening or focused testing may be more cost-effective.

 The goals of contact tracing include: